whitevamp/civitai-wildcard-prompt/README.md

 ### Changes

 Reorganized the folder structure, removed duplicate files, and also included some negative prompts.
- - the folder is now structured as such that there is 9998 files per folder, so folder 1 in the pos folder has 1-9998 folder 2 has 9999-19996 and so forth.
+ - The folder structure has been reorganized so that each folder contains up to 9998 files.
+For example, folder 1 in the positive folder contains files numbered from 1 to 9998, folder 2 has files from 9999 to 19996, and so on.
- - the neg folder is structured in the same maner as the pos folder, albeit a lot less files.
+ - The negative folder follows the same structure as the positive folder, although it contains significantly fewer files.